You can buy sauna rocks from popular e-commerce websites like –

 If the stone didn’t chip away, break or crack, it’s safe to use.

 The best way to arrange stones on the stove is to begin by placing the large stones and then use smaller stones to fill in all gaps.
 The stones will expand and contract so with time you will need to remove old stones and add new ones.

 That’s it for this one, folks.
 We hope that now you know where to buy sauna rocks and were able to find rocks that meet your needs.
 If you have any queries, do not hesitate to leave a comment below.
+Until next time.